Research at the Energy Institute

 One of the hallmarks of a Western Washington University education is student involvement in research.
-Across the university, faculty from the physical and social sciences are doing energy-related research.
+Across the university, faculty from engineering and the physical and social sciences are doing energy-related research.
 As academic offerings grow within the Institute, students across campus will assist faculty in research, from proposals to completion.

 By bringing faculty with diverse disciplinary specializations together around a shared interest in energy issues, the Institute for Energy Studies is uniquely situated to stimulate research collaborations across the colleges.
 We are also working with the WWU Facilities Management team to develop student research and experiential learning on energy efficiency in the built environment, using WWU campus buildings as a living laboratory.